 Only three attractions in Salem are available with the All-Inclusive Pass and they include the Peabody Essex Museum, the House of Seven Gables and the Salem Witch Museum.

 The Explorer Pass gives you admission to either 3, 4 or 5 attractions of your choosing for one flat price.
 Only two attractions in Salem are available with the Explorer Pass and they are the Salem Witch Museum and the Peabody Essex Museum.

 The Build Your Own Pass gives you admission to however many attractions you choose for one flat price.
 Only two attractions in Salem are available with the Build Your Own Pass and they are the Salem Witch Museum and the Peabody Essex Museum.

 Purchasing the Go Boston Card for the Salem attractions alone wouldn’t be worth it because it would be more expensive than the attractions themselves.
 It would only really be worth it if you used it to see the Salem attractions as well as the attractions in the other cities and towns.

 Discover Salem Passport:

-The Discover Salem Passport gives you admission to three popular Salem attractions: the Salem Witch Museum, the House of Seven Gables and the Peabody Essex Museum and allows you to ride the Salem Trolley, which is a narrated tour and shuttle service, to the attractions all for a flat price of $53.
-Without this discount, all of these things would cost you a total of $60 so you save about $7 in the long run.
+The Discover Salem Passport gives you admission to three popular Salem attractions: the Salem Witch Museum, the House of Seven Gables and the Peabody Essex Museum and allows you to ride the Salem Trolley, which is a narrated tour and shuttle service, to the attractions all for one flat price.

 In addition to the transportation and attraction discounts, the Discover Salem Passport also gives you a 10% discount on lunch or a 15% discount on dinner at the Salem Beer Works, Victoria Station, or the Tavern at the Hawthorne Hotel (this doesn’t include alcohol and etc.)